yuechen2001/Orbital_22-23_PDFReader/README.md

 PDF Tailor allows users to download, organize, style, and annotate PDF files—offline.
 Born from the frustrations of black-and-white study materials, this tool aims to enhance readability with features like dark mode, annotation, and intuitive organization.

+## 📦 Download the App

+You can download the latest version of our application from the **Releases** section of this repository!

 ## ✨ Key Features

 - 🎨 **Background Color Modes** – Light, Dark, and Sepia filters using transformation matrices.